 It is essential for the lifetime and reliability of a hydraulic system that the oil stays clean and within correct temperatures to avoid excessive wear and damage to any of the components in the system.
 The Side-Power hydraulic system is designed to achieve this by having:

 A Air filter and strainer in filler cap.

 D Dual internal oil cooler or tank mounted in-line return cooler and drain cooler.
 Setup and mounting will vary depending on selected tank unit and system setup.

 E DC or hydraulic driven water pump for the oil coolers (optional).

 For safety and ease of service there are several sources of information and warnings on the tank.

-F Oil level and temperature gauge on the tank.
+F Oil level and temperature gauge.

-G Electric alarm outputs for oil level and temperature to Side-Power control panels with visual and audible alarm.
+G Electric alarm outputs for oil level and temperature to Side-Power control panels with a visual and audible alarm.

 H Both filters have gauge/indicator for filter element condition.

 I Pressure gauge on valve shows system pressure.